Insider Buying: Hercules Capit - GuruFocus.com

 - Future estimates of business performance from Morningstar analysts.

-In conclusion, the recent insider buying activity by Christian Follmann, COO of Hercules Capital Inc, may signal a positive outlook for the company's future performance.
-The stock is currently trading at an attractive valuation, and the overall insider transaction trend suggests that insiders are generally bullish on the company's prospects.
-Investors should consider these factors when evaluating Hercules Capital Inc as a potential investment opportunity.
+In conclusion, the recent insider buying activity by Christian Follmann, the COO of Hercules Capital Inc, could be a positive signal for investors.
+The stock's current valuation suggests that it is modestly undervalued, and the overall insider transaction trend indicates a bullish sentiment among insiders.
+Investors may want to consider Hercules Capital Inc as a potential investment opportunity based on these factors.